Tag Archive for 'film'

 Remember, when Taxi Driver first came out the film’s graphic violence was deemed by a few critics to be shocking and morally reprehensible.
 Now that style has become commonplace, and films that explore the lives of psychopaths and snipers have increased, as have real-life mass shootings.

-I’ve spent some time addressing my reservations about Scorsese’s work, but that does not mean I lack admiration for his work.
+I’ve spent some time addressing my reservations about Scorsese’s work, but that does not mean I lack admiration.
 I’m just conflicted in my admiration.

 Here are some of the attributes of a Scorsese picture that I do admire: